13 Sentinels: Aegis Rim: Release

 13 Sentinels was announced at the 2015 Tokyo Game Show.
-Prior to the announcement, the game was teased in a preview video in July 2015 as a collaboration project between Atlus and Vanillaware following the public reveal of Odin Sphere: Leifthrasir.
-The delay and cancellation of the Vita version was announced in November 2018.
+Prior to the announcement, the game was teased in a preview video in July as a collaboration project between Atlus and Vanillaware following the public reveal of Odin Sphere: Leifthrasir.
+The delay and cancellation of the Vita version occurred in November 2018.
 13 Sentinels: Aegis Rim Prologue was released in Japan on March 14, 2019.
 It came in both a standalone edition and a special edition which included artwork and a mini soundtrack.
-A demo that allows players to access the first three hours of the game was released in Japan on October 30, 2019.
+Prologue also featured a short teaser for the company's next project, later called Unicorn Overlord.
+A demo that allows players to access the first three hours of the game was released in Japan on October 30.
 The game was released in Japan on November 28, 2019.
 An Asian release for Hong Kong, Taiwan, South Korea, and Southeast Asia was published by Sega on March 19, 2020.
 A manga anthology based on the game, featuring stories from each character's perspective, was released on September 10, 2020.

-13 Sentinels was originally set to be released outside of Japan on September 8, 2020 before being delayed until September 22.
+13 Sentinels was originally set to be released outside of Japan on September 8, 2020, before being delayed until September 22.
 Pre-orders included an artbook, with limited quantities for the game's physical edition.
 The localization was led by Atlus West's Allie Doyon.
 She commented that the project's voice director had a difficult time explaining the complicated storyline to the actors, saying she lost count of the number of times they used the phrase "wibbly-wobbly, timey-wimey" to explain it.
 As there was no lead protagonist, each actor only got their own side of the narrative and the team had to integrate the recordings with this separation in mind.
 The complexity of the plot, the continual adjustments to voicework in the Japanese version, and the way dialogue was delivered in small pieces during scenes rather than in a dedicated dialogue box all presented challenges for the localization.
 For the European localization co-managed by Sega's regional branch, the team used the Japanese script rather than the English one for translations into French, German, Italian and Spanish.
 The game was published in the region by Sega.